eswan18/ethanswan.com/content/posts/2022/2022-06-07-crafting-interpreters/index.md

 Obviously, most of my learnings from the book so far are about interpreters and compilers, not Python language features.
 One takeaway that's really stuck with me is how much simpler things are with stateful code.
-Which is kind of funny, actually, because I've been told that pure functional language like Haskell are good for parsing.
+Which is kind of funny, actually, because I've been told that pure functional languages like Haskell are good for parsing.
 Maybe they are in the abstract, but I suspect that it would be very hard to add good error reporting in a purely functional approach.
 It seems like tracking errors – both in order to report their location and to accumulate as many as possible before failing in earlier stages, like parsing and scanning – requires keeping track of a lot of state.